SzymonJozefowicz/azure-training-for-app-support/README.md

 #### Part 3: Deploying Applications in Azure

 Topics:
+* Building application
+* Building containerized application
-Deploying application to VM
+* Deploying application to VM
-Deploying application to Web App Service
+* Deploying application to Web App Service
-Deploying application to K8s (AKS)
+* Deploying application to K8s (AKS)
-API Deployments using APIM
+* API Deployments using APIM

 #### Part 4: Operation and maintenance of Applications in Azure

 Topics: